ncoghlan/misc/notes/python3/questions_and_answers.rst

 Python 3 Q & A
 ==============

-Last Updated: 31st December, 2013
+Last Updated: 6th January, 2014

 With the long transition to "Python 3 by default" still in progress, the question is occasionally raised as to whether or not the core Python